 A sharp blade like a machete, axe or survival knife is useful during every camping trip.
 You will need a sharp blade to cut wood for a bonfire, for any camping activity that may need a sharp object or for cutting tree branches that block your way.
 High-quality steel blades, which are durable and have a good warranty, would be the right choice.
 Light-weight blades are easy to carry on a camping trip too.

 Essential Camping Gear List Conclusion

 You must organize yourself and your essential camping gear before heading out for that camping trip you’ve planned for months.
 Keeping a checklist of things you have and things you will need for your trip is necessary.
-Carry extra money with you, as you might need it.
+Carry extra money and a quality brand pocket knife with you, as you might need it.
 Also, carry extra clothes if planning to stay outdoors for more than one or two days.
 Hope you have a fruitful camping trip ahead.
 Happy camping and good luck planning you essential camping gear list.